COMBINE-lab/alevin-fry/docs/source/generate_permit_list.rst

 generate-permit-list
 ====================

-This command takes as input a RAD file (created by running alevin with the ``--justAlign`` flag), and it determines what cell barcodes should be associated with "true" cells, which should be corrected to some "true" barcode, and which should simply be ignored / discarded.
-This command has 4 required arguments; the path to an input RAD file ``--input``, the path to an output directory ``--output-dir`` (which will be created if it doesn't exist), the expected orientation of properly mapped reads ``--expected-ori`` (the options are 'fw' (filters out alignments to the
+This command takes as input an output directory containing a RAD file (created by running alevin with the ``--justAlign`` flag), and it determines what cell barcodes should be associated with "true" cells, which should be corrected to some "true" barcode, and which should simply be ignored / discarded.
+This command has 4 required arguments; the path to an input directory ``--input``, the path to an output directory ``--output-dir`` (which will be created if it doesn't exist), the expected orientation of properly mapped reads ``--expected-ori`` (the options are 'fw' (filters out alignments to the